rutschsr/Senior-Design-Project/README.md

     conda install -c anaconda pyserial

 Begining tests were completed using:

--Raspberry Pi 3B+
+- Raspberry Pi 3B+
--Ubiquiti Edgerouter EX
+- Ubiquiti Edgerouter EX
--generic USB power measurement meter
+- generic USB power measurement meter
--FLUKE 87V Multimeter
+- FLUKE 87V Multimeter

 Datalogging tests also included:

--INA219 current measurement
+- INA219 current measurement
--Arduino UNO serial communication with computer
+- Arduino UNO serial communication with computer

 Testbench setup:
--Ubiquiti Edgerouter setup to isolate network traffic for the tests -router setup with IP address of 10.10.10.1 to reduce the risk it is on the same subnet as test computers (further mitigated by virtual machines)
+- Ubiquiti Edgerouter setup to isolate network traffic for the tests
+- router setup with IP address of 10.10.10.1 to reduce the risk it is on the same subnet as test computers (further mitigated by virtual machines)
--router has login setup as miami/redhawk
+- router has login setup as miami/redhawk
--raspberry pi login is standard load of raspbery pi OS (pi/raspberry) and IP address is 10.10.10.3 -Program accessed via visual studio code remote SSH from windows virtual machine isolated from network.
+- raspberry pi login is standard load of raspbery pi OS (pi/raspberry) and IP address is 10.10.10.3
+- Program accessed via visual studio code remote SSH from windows virtual machine isolated from network.
--Desktop access is also availible to the raspberry pi through VNC viewer
+- Desktop access is also availible to the raspberry pi through VNC viewer